 At first, trachoma may cause mild itching and irritation of your eyes and eyelids.
 Then you may notice swollen eyelids and pus draining from the eyes.
 Untreated trachoma can lead to blindness.

 Trachoma is the leading preventable cause of blindness worldwide.
-The World Health Organization (WHO) estimates that nearly 2 million people have been blinded by trachoma.
-Most blinding trachoma occurs in poor areas of Africa, where 85% of people with active disease reside.
-In areas where trachoma is prevalent, infection rates among children under 5 can be 60 percent or more.
+Most trachoma cases occur in poor areas of Africa, where 85% of people with active disease reside.
+In areas where trachoma is prevalent, infection rates among children under 5 can be 60% or more.

 Early treatment may help prevent trachoma complications.